-On the basis of the above 'interpersonal/infomational' functional distinction, we have categorised the corpus utterances in terms of Itype and A-type functions; the former for the conveyance of information, the latter for the expression of affect [27, 28].
-A framework was proposed (see Figure 1 for an illustration) which describes the twoway giving and getting of I-type and A-type information subject to speaker-state and listener-relationships.
-For simplicity in a conversational speech synthesis interface, we propose four levels of each:
+On the basis of the above distinction, we categorise the corpus utterances in terms of I-type and A-type functions; the former for the conveyance of information, the latter for the expression of affect (27; 28).
+A framework was proposed (see Figure 1 for an illustration) which describes the two-way giving and getting of I-type and A-type information subject to speaker-state and listener-relationships.
+For simplicity in a speech synthesis application, we propose four levels of each:

-- Self (the speaker herself) - Mood: the speech is 'brighter' if the speaker is in a 'good mood' (two levels: plus, minus). - Interest: the speech is more 'energised' if the speaker is interested in the conversation (two levels: high, low). - Other (her relationships with the interlocutor) - Friend: the speech is 'softer' if the listener is a friend (two levels: close, distant). - Place: the speech is more 'intimate' if it takes place in a relaxed environment (two levels: relaxed, formal).
+- Self (the speaker herself) - Mood: the speech is 'brighter' if the speaker is in a 'good mood' (two levels: plus, minus). - Interest: the speech is more 'energised' if the speaker is interested in the conversation (two levels: high, low). - Other (her relationships with the interlocutor) - Friend: the speech is 'softer' if the listener is a friend (two levels: close, distant). - Place: the speech is more 'intimate' if it takes place in a relaxed environment (two levels: reaxed, formal).